Innovate for Social Good

 Should I Take SENG480?

 SENG 480B is an exciting and rewarding course, but it’s not for everyone.
 This is an intensive, hands-on learning experience that demands strong communication skills, a teamwork and collaborative mindset, and a genuine passion for making a difference in society.
 If you’re someone who thrives in team environments, cares about creating social impact through technology, and has experience working with communities or real-world stakeholders, this course is a great fit.
-Expect a significant workload: you’ll be building real solutions, meeting with clients and industry experts, reflecting on ethical and societal impacts, and participating in team-led hackathons.
+Expect significant teamwork through which you’ll be building real solution: you’ll be meeting with clients and industry experts, reflecting on ethical and societal impacts, and participating in team-led hackathons.
 Your ability to work well with others, contribute meaningfully to a project, and navigate complex, dynamic team environments will directly impact your grade.
 It’s challenging, fast-paced, and immersive, but if you’re ready to dive in, SENG 480B will be one of the most impactful and inspiring semesters of your degree.
 For more information about SENG 480B that is specific to your faculty, please explore the menu below.

 Description & Learning Outcomes